The time is winding down on my chat with Shawn Crahan, AKA “Clown”, the founder and artistic director of Iowan metal juggernaut Slipknot.

 “We didn’t have a drummer but the shows were immediately put up – people were asking me about it, but we don’t do ANYTHING unless we know.”

-“We completed 25 years, seven albums – that’s our life, that’s our legacy, and now we’re starting phase 3 if you will,” he says.
+“We completed 25 years, seven albums – that’s our life, that’s our legacy, and now we’re starting Phase 3 if you will,” he says.

-2024 won’t just mark the 25th anniversary of the band’s seminal debut – it also marks two decades since the release of Vol 3: (The Subliminal Verses).
+Last year didn’t just mark the 25th anniversary of the band’s seminal debut – it also marks two decades since the release of Vol 3: (The Subliminal Verses).

-Slipknot is one of the most instantly recognisable bands – nay brands – in the music world today.
+It created a “culture” around the band that in many ways has been genre-defying; Slipknot is one of the most instantly recognisable bands – nay brands – in the music world today.

-Their merchandise empire rivals that of Kiss.
+Their merchandise empire rivals that of KISS.

 They’ve also become the quintessential heavy metal band your parents are scared of – and so much of this visibility can be traced back to the record recorded most at The Mansion, with Rick Rubin in 2003.